 Here’s the thing.
 ITs are evangelists.
 They will swear and die by the products that fulfill the promise of the golden IT triangle.
 Ubiquiti understands that and built their Unifi products around the evangelistic IT mindset.
 So what do you think happened when they released their router product line while NETGEAR killed theirs?
 They defected in droves from one camp to the other, out of pure necessity.
 I know I did.

 NETGEAR seems to want to come back to the router market as they’ve recently released a new product line of Cloud Based Routers and Switches.
 I have a BR500 on my desk that I’ll be digging through soon, so I’ll be able to give some feedback on where they really stand with their new product line.
-However, I’m not sure its enough.
+However, I’m not sure it’s enough.
 They dropped out of this segment for almost 4 years, which is an eternity in this modern age of technology.
 Ubiquiti has built solid roots with their EdgeRouter series and nowadays ITs adopt ecosystems, not just products.
 Look at how Fortinet is developing their portfolio of switches and wireless access points as an example.
-With the arrival of the EdgeSwitch series switches, Ubiquiti now has end-to-end networking that fits square into the golden IT triangle of performance, reliability, and affordability.
+With the arrival of the EdgeSwitch series switches, Ubiquiti now has end-to-end networking that fits squarely into the golden IT triangle of performance, reliability, and affordability.

-All is not lost though.
+All is not lost, though.
 There is still time for NETGEAR to make a comeback.
 Nostalgia and heritage play into the minds of ITs, and if you want proof, look at the revival of Linksys’ WRT series.
 What NETGEAR needs above all else is focus.
 It’s trying to be a consumer products company, a business networking company, and a software as a service company, all at the same time.
-Like an anxious soccer mom getting yanked on by all her kids, NETGEAR is undecided, in too many directions at once, and is loosing its edge.
+Like an anxious soccer mom getting yanked on by all her kids, NETGEAR is undecided, in too many directions at once, and is losing its edge.

 In the future, there will be three critical markets for networking.
 The consumer home market, the small and medium business market, and the enterprise business and the data center market.
 Building “one size fits all” solutions does not work.
 NETGEAR needs to either segment itself into three business units and focus on each market individually, or reduce its product portfolio to something it can manage better.
 Otherwise, it’s giving out expectations to its customers that it won’t be able to fulfill.
 A good example of how this can be achieved is to look at Dell Technologies’ approach.
 Consumer products are developed, manufactured, sold, marketed, and supported completely independently to its small and medium business products, and completely independently to its enterprise and data center products.
 All three divisions act as completely separate business units because the entire market segment is different.